 Just like adults, children and young adults can also feel sad, hopeless, or worried.
 This is a normal part of being human; however, if your child is always sad, lost, or anxious, this can be a cause for concern.
 You mustn’t just ignore these symptoms, as they could be signs of depression or anxiety.

-Here at North Woodmere Medical Care in Valley Stream, NY, Dr. Stacy Hausmann works with families who have children dealing with mild to moderate depression and anxiety.
-It’s also essential to understand the signs and symptoms of depression and anxiety in adults.
+Here at North Woodmere Medical Care in Valley Stream, NY, Dr. Stacy Hausmann works with families who have children and young adults dealing with mild to moderate depression and anxiety.
+It’s essential to understand the signs and symptoms of depression and anxiety in both children and adults.
 Her mission is to provide children and young adults with quality medical and after-hours care, along with promoting healthy living and preventing disease by providing mental health, nutrition, health, wellness, and obesity and weight management to children through adults.

 Here’s what you should know about both adult and childhood anxiety and depression.

 Anxiety is a normal part of life, but when children and adults notice their anxiety affecting their work, social, and family life, that they should seek treatment from their physician.
 Anxiety disorders cause repeated episodes of intense emotions that create high amounts of emotional distress.